mike-herman/writings/new_repo_creation.md

 # Step 2: Create the Github `origin` repo.

 Make sure you [download the GitHub CLI tool](https://cli.github.com/).
 If you're on a mac, this is as easy as `brew install gh`.
-The first time you run a `gh` command, the CLI will direct you to a GitHub login page.
-After that, no need to worry about authentication.
-Easy!
+You'll need to follow the prerequisites [GitHub CLI quickstart](https://docs.github.com/en/github-cli/github-cli/quickstart) your first time.

 We'll use the `gh repo create` command.
 I'm assuming this is a `public` repo.
 We also need to specify that we're using the current directory as a source.